 Minimally Invasive Surgery Fellowship Programs

-The MIST Fellowship Consortium, directed by Dr. Erik Wilson, is composed of four unique fellowship programs.
+The MIST Fellowship Consortium, directed by Dr. Erik Wilson, is composed of five unique fellowship programs.
 Fellows of each practice will spend a majority of time with their accepted faculty but all fellows will have the opportunity rotate through the practices of other groups to obtain their unique operative, clinical and academic experiences.